coder/docs/guides/saas/getting-started.md

       receives their own `coderd` instance
 - A PostgreSQL DB - Stores metadata related to your Coder instance, such as user information, session tokens, etc.
-  - Coder uses a single PostgreSQL instance with each deployment having their own database within the instance

 **Your infrastructure**: